 After you remove invasives like ivy and burning bush, experts say the most effective way to start is to begin “layering in” native plants.
 For an incredibly beautifully photographed and readily accessible explanation of this, please check out “The Living Landscape” by Rick Darke and Doug Tallamy.
 A garden becomes more ecologically functional and alive, the more layers it has; meaning we need native low growing ground covers, perennials, shrubs, understory trees and canopy trees.
 Here are five plants to get layering underway!

 Third, a shrub I don’t think anyone would regret planting is winterberry (ilex verticillata).
 Winterberry greens up in April, blooms with small white flowers in June and really shines in fall after it drops it’s leaves and bright red berries cluster along branches.
-Those berries are critical food for birds during the winter months.
-Unless a neighbor has a male winterberry nearby, you need both a female and male plant to ensure fruiting.
-Both are commonly available.
-These also need no maintenance once established.

 Fifth, if you have the space, the number one tree we can plant to add habitat and ecological function, per Doug Tallamy, is a native oak like the white oak (Quercis alba).
 No room for an oak, or prefer an evergreen?
 How about an Eastern red cedar (Juniperus virginania)?

 Add sedge, mountain mint, winterberries, redbud, and a canopy tree and native layering will be well underway in your garden!

 How to remove ivy from the ground from Horticultural magazine.
 Another tip – the best time to do this is immediately after a soaking rain.